tanloong/neosca/README.md

 #### Select a Subset of Measures

-If you're interested in analyzing only a subset of available measures, you can use the `--select` option followed by a whitespace-separated list of the measures you want to include.
-To see a full list of available measures, use the command nsca `--list`.
+Use `--select` to only analyze measures that you are interested in.
+To see a full list of available measures, use `nsca --list`.

 ```sh
 nsca --select VP T DC_C -- sample1.txt
 ```

-To avoid the program taking input filenames as a selected measure and raising an error, use the `--` option to separate them from the measures.
-All arguments after the `--` option will be considered input filenames.
-Make sure to specify arguments except for input filenames to the left side of `--`.
+To avoid the program taking input filenames as a selected measure and raising an error, use `--` to separate them from the measures.
+All arguments after `--` will be considered input filenames.
+Make sure to specify arguments except for input filenames at the left side of `--`.

 #### Combine Subfiles